You are currently viewing How to Treat Obsessive-Compulsive Disorder (OCD) Effectively

 3. Deep Brain Stimulation (DBS)

-For individuals with severe OCD who do not respond to therapy or medications, Deep Brain Stimulation (DBS) may be considered as an option.
-DBS is a neurosurgical procedure that involves implanting electrodes into specific areas of the brain.
-These electrodes deliver electrical impulses that can help regulate brain activity and reduce OCD symptoms.
+For people with severe OCD who do not get better with therapy or medication, Deep Brain Stimulation (DBS) may be an option.
+DBS is a type of brain surgery.
+In this procedure, doctors place small electrodes in specific parts of the brain.
+These electrodes send mild electrical signals that help control brain activity and ease OCD symptoms.

 4. Mindfulness and Relaxation Techniques